UMAprotocol/UMIPs/UMIPs/umip-177.md

 In order for voters to determine the validity of the claim, they should refer to the following contracts:

 - The Rated smart contract, which is the original creator of the claim.
 - The ETHx config, which lists all the addresses of the ETHx protocol.
 Information needed to get validators’ state will be held in `PermissionlessNodeRegistry` and `PermissionedNodeRegistry`.
+On Ethereum mainnet, this contract is deployed at `0x4ABEF2263d5A5ED582FC9A9789a41D85b68d69DB`.

 **The steps to evaluate a report are the following:**